shanksxz/college_class/linux/commands.md

 cp source_file destination # copy a file to a different location cp file1 file2 file3 destination_directory # copy multiple files to a directory
-cp -r source_directory destination_directory # copy a directory and its contents recursively cp --copy-contents source_directory destination_directory # copy the contents of a directory recursively
+cp -r source_directory destination_directory # copy a directory and its contents recursively cp -i source_file destination # prompt before overwriting an existing file cp -u source_file destination # copy only when the source file is newer than the destination file or when the destination file is missing. cp --copy-contents source_directory destination_directory # copy the contents of a directory recursively
 ```